pmem/pcj/README.md

 The following are the prerequisites for building this Java library:

 1. Linux operating system (tested on CentOS 7.2 and Ubuntu 16.04)
-2. Non-Volatile Memory Library (NVML)
+2. Persistent Memory Development Kit (PMDK)
 3. Java 8 or above
 4. Build tools - g++ compiler and make